dimaMachina/graphql-eslint/docs/rules/no-fragment-cycles.md

 A GraphQL fragment is only valid when it does not have cycles in fragments usage.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/NoFragmentCyclesRule.ts).

 ## Resources